judytafilipkowska/nodejs-recruitment-task/README.md

 ## GET/movies example request

-To retrive one's user saved movies send a GET request to endpoint /movies through application used for API testing (e.g. Postman).
+To retrieve one's user-saved movies, send a GET request to endpoint /movies through an application used for API testing (e.g., Postman).
 The service must be running.

 1. Verify user's authorization token.
 The token should be passed in request's Authorization header and send the request.